We often get the question: What kind of data do we collect and how it is used?

 Our preferred ways to protect our user's privacy is by building privacy into our product and/or by avoiding to share data with third parties.

-While this is an ongoing process many important steps have been already taken.
+While this is an ongoing process many important steps were already taken.

 Collection on our website

-We use in-house analytics to track how our visitors use our website, analytics data is stored in our private cloud and not shared with third parties.
-We only collect professional details if the user signs up.
+We use in-house analytics to track how our visitors use our website.
+The analytics data is stored in our private cloud and not shared with third parties.
+We only collect professional details if the user signs up).